 Facebook has more than 1.7 billion users from all around the world, with more than 900 million people visiting every day.
-If you haven’t yet started using Facebook for advertising or you're still looking to grow your top of funnel in new creative ways, it could be one of the most valuable assets in your marketing stack.
+If you haven’t yet started actively using Facebook Ads or are looking to implement them in new creative ways, it will definitely be an asset for your marketing initiatives.

 When it comes to effective marketing, one of the most important pieces to get right is defining your customer avatar.
 Once you’re clear on who you’re trying to do business with, you’ll need to find a way to reach these people.

-With Facebook Advertising, you can specific criteria for Demographics, Interests, Behaviors, Connections, and Custom Audiences to target people that match your Ideal Customer Avatar (ICA).
-For example, if you're an E-Commerce brand trying to reach 18-35 year old women in Los Angeles, who are also interested in fashion and just got a new job, you can specify these settings in your targeting and run multiple ads to that exact audience.
+With Facebook Advertising, you can specify criteria for Demographic, Interests, Behaviors, Connections, and Custom Audiences to target people that match your ideal customer avatar.
+For example, if you’re an E-Commerce brand trying to target 18-35 year old women in Los Angeles who are also interested in fashion and just got a new job, you can specify these settings in your targeting and run multiple Ads to this particular “Audience”.

 While it’s clear to see the value in running Facebook Ads with such specific targeting, there are some important pieces to get right in order to set up an effective campaign and get some real results.

 To run an effective campaign on Facebook, it’s important that you start off by setting clear goals for what you aim to achieve.
 For an E-Commerce brand, you’d likely want to get more people to visit your website, make a purchase, or comment on your page.
 If you’re a mobile app startup, you’d probably want to get people to install your app, or like your page.